The Wound Trauma Leaves

 For many years, 12-step programs were the only available help to trauma survivors who self-medicated by abusing alcohol or drugs.
 Thousands of veterans, rape, incest and domestic violence survivors and others have dealt with PTSD by going to Alcoholics Anonymous, Al-Anon, Narcotics Anonymous, Overeaters Anonymous and other 12-step programs.

-Safe Harbor Treatment Center for women is exactly what it claims to be – a safe haven for those who have suffered from traumatic experiences in their past.
-Safe Harbor puts endless resources at the fingertips of women looking for relief and freedom from the bondage of self and a real solution to their issues associated with their traumatic pasts.
+Safe Harbor Treatment Center for women is a safe haven for those who have suffered from traumatic experiences in their past.
+Safe Harbor puts forth the resources needed to free women from the bondage of issues associated with a traumatic past.